Spay/Neuter & Vaccination Clinic

 Trap, Neuter, Release (TNR) Services

-CCAS has opened our TNR program on a limited basis, by appointment, for feral cats to begin piloting public services while practicing social distancing.
+CCAS has opened our TNR program on a limited basis, by appointment, for feral cats to provide this vital public services while practicing social distancing.
+The TNR program is available for unowned, feral or community cats only.
+For owned animals, please see below for our public spay/neuter services.

 - At this time, we are offering TNR surgeries Tuesday, Wednesday, Thursday and Friday by appointment only.